 Dynamic bonds can switch from long-term to mid-term to short-term securities quickly.
 For instance, if the fund house deems that an interest rate cycle is about to fall, it can increase its portfolio tenure.
 Similarly, if the asset manager thinks that rates have hit bottom, resulting in more significant risks of capital losses on long-term bonds, it can reduce the portfolio’s average maturity in short notice.
 This way, it can iron out the ‘rate-waves’ more efficiently.

 Fund managers continuously trade the bonds of varying maturity based on their expectation of change in the interest rate.
 For instance, the manager will buy more short and medium-term instruments while reducing the holdings in gilts.
 He may also increase holdings of high-rated corporate bonds to ensure higher accrual income.
 This is one of the most significant differences between a gilt fund and the dynamic bond funds.
 The gilt fund manager can only change the maturity of the funds while remaining invested only in the gilts.

 In short, dynamic bond funds are slightly riskier by debt fund standards.
 However, they can also deliver higher returns compared to the rest of them.
-If you think, it is too much time and effort to research and choose a suitable debt funds, you can invest with ClearTax Save.
+If you find it tedious and difficult to research and choose the most suitable debt fund, you can invest with ClearTax Save.

 We have done the research and handpicked funds from the top fund houses in the country.
 Start investing – the entire investment process can be completed under 7 minutes.